 • Toothbrush and toothpaste

-• TWO laundry bags (with first and last name clearly marked on outside)
+• 1 laundry bag (with first and last name clearly marked on outside)

 • 1-2 water bottles.
-Please no camelbacks because they are too hard to clean.
-Must have first and last name or camper will be VERY thirsty!
+Please no Camelbaks as they are too hard to clean.
+Must have first and last name.

 • Flashlight with batteries

-• Stationery and postage stamps (make sure your camper knows where to find these in their duffel)
+• Stationery, pens, and postage stamps (make sure your camper knows where to find these in his/her duffel)

 • Swim goggles (if desired)

-• Books, cards, or coloring books/drawing pads, if desired for Rest Period
+• Books, cards, friendship bracelet string, or coloring books/drawing pads, if desired for Rest Period

 Stuff to Leave at Home

-• Candy, gum, food items – Every three hours-or-so, we feed campers plenty of yummy food including sweet treats and snacks, so no extras are needed.
+• Candy, gum, food items – We feed campers about every three hours including sweet treats and snacks, so no extras are necessary.

 • Knives, fireworks, tobacco, alcohol, illegal drugs or other dangerous items – Most are against the law for minors.

-• Tape, such as masking tape or scotch tape – It’s fun to hang photos and letters from your friends and family on your walls but when removing the items, the paint on the walls comes off, too.
+• Masking tape or Scotch tape – It’s fun to hang photos and letters from your friends and family on your walls but when removing the items, the paint on the walls comes off, too.
 3M blue painters tape is the only approved tape to bring to display mementos.

 • Bicycles and similarly large sporting equipment – Storage space in cabins is limited so we provide this type of equipment.